vicentinileonardo/old_website/aboutme.md

 I would also like to analyze the dialogues and create some visualizations of the most used words and phrases.
 I think this would be a fun project to work on and a great way to learn more about data analysis and visualization, which is a field I am interested in.
 This project is on my list of things to do in the future.

-Beyond Tarantino, I appreciate movies like Inception, The Matrix, and Interstellar that explore the nature of reality and the human mind.
+Beyond Tarantino, I appreciate movies like Inception, The Matrix, Blade Runner and Interstellar that explore the nature of reality and the human mind.
 I also enjoy watching **documentaries** about space, science, and history.
 I find it fascinating to learn about the world around us and the people who have shaped it.

 <center>
 <img src="/assets/img/pulp_fiction_logo.png" alt="Pulp Fiction logo" width="75%" height=auto>